miguel-guerrero/dstate/README.md

 # BUGS

  This code is in Beta testing.
-Please report any bugs along with input file and command line used to allow its reproduction to: miguel.a.guerrero@gmail.com
+Please report any bugs along with input file and command line used to allow its reproduction to: miguel.a.guerrero at gmail.com

  Suggestions for improvement are most welcomed